IceRaptor/HumanResources/README.md

 	- Attack bonus if they are really happy?
 	- Chance of a better health outcome?
 * BD: Allow tags that let him set salaryMulti, salaryExponent on a pilot.
 Allow him to set a tag that defines how many re-hires happen before this is lost.
 After that, use normal values
+* Add slackers event for support; reduces their value for N days has a change in attitude
+* Add motivated event for support; increases their value for N days if you fund it
+* Add feud event; two crews are fighting with each other.

 * (REJECTED) Expense costs should be exponential?
 * (REJECTED) Expense changes should have personnel costs (luxury cost, maybe tied to